Morbid Angel: Musical style

-Morbid Angel's style of music has undergone a number of changes throughout their musical career.
-The band's sound is characterised by harsh, growled vocals, technically complex guitarwork that frequently makes use of fast tremolo-picking and palm-muted riffs.
-Azagthoth's guitarwork is a core part of the band's sound, with his atonal "shredding" style being likened to the guitar work in Slayer.
-Pete Sandoval's work behind the drums has also been crucial to the band's sound, and "is known for his great double bass drum speed and technical proficiency" and as one of the fastest drummers in metal.
+Morbid Angel is a death metal band, though its style of music has undergone a number of changes throughout its musical career.
+Generally, the band's sound is characterised by harsh, growled vocals, technically complex guitarwork that frequently makes use of fast tremolo-picking and palm-muted riffs.
+Trey Azagthoth's guitarwork is a core part of the band's sound, and his atonal "shredding" style has been likened to the guitar work in Slayer.
+Pete Sandoval's work behind the drums has also been crucial to the band's sound; he "is known for his great double bass drum speed and technical proficiency" and as one of the fastest drummers in metal.
 In addition, "Sandoval is also among the first extreme metal drummers to champion the use of acoustic drum triggers."
+According to David Vincent, "In the early days of [the band] we pretty much just isolated ourselves and we did what we did.
+And we weren't really necessarily [...] trying to copy anyone because, well, there wasn't anything to copy; there was nothing that sounded like what we were doing.
+And we just sort of blazed our own trail, and thankfully and fortunately, it translated and it became a thing.
+But again, there were a lot fewer bands back then.
+So the fact that of the bands that were out there, everybody was unique sort of in their own style."

 On their early albums, they pushed metal to its most extreme level, musically and lyrically.
 The band has evolved their anti-Christian lyrical themes from these early works.
 On Altars of Madness, the lyrics largely consist of simple blasphemous and overtly Satanic proclamations.
 However, the sophistication and depth of the lyrics has grown over time.
 On their 1993 album Covenant, the band articulate more broadly anti-theistic lyrics, and profess "anger at a higher power".
 Today, "the band's lyrics are even more philosophical and thought-provoking.
 Current lyricist Trey Azagthoth has diagramed his personal ideology in the album Formulas Fatal to the Flesh.
 His stance is blasphemous and non-traditional, but hardly evil."
+Azagthoth stated in an interview, "I'm not evil as far as, 'I want to hurt people'".